MoonOnTheWay/Artwork-Customization-Website/README.md

 ### Project Manager and Front End Developer (10/2015 - 12/2015)
 * Gathered requirements, outlined schedules, conceptualized interaction ow and UI design
-* Designed and developed a responsive layout website using Bootstrap, Jquery, HTML/CSS, and JS
+* Designed and developed a responsive layout website that could be viewed on both the desktop and the mobile phone for online shopping, customization, advertorial and user management
-* Developed code for Shadowboxes, Slider Carousels, Rotating Headers, Validation and JS animations
+* Implemented reusable user interface components including shopping lists, slider carousels, rotating headers, validation and JS animations, optimized for mobile clients using AngularJS, jQuery and Bootstrap
-* Provided advertorial management, user(administrator, customer, artist) management, artwork exhibition, transac- tion and customization services
+* Helped with front-end and back-end communication using JavaScript

 ### Website Screenshots
 ![image text](https://github.com/MoonOnTheWay/Artwork-Customization-Website/blob/master/screenshots/Home.png)